kamlesh-ops/Quora_text_classification/README.md

 # Quora Insincere Questions Classification
+An approach to preprocess texts obtained from quora and classify them as sincere and insincere.

 Data Source: Kaggle
 Link: [Dataset](https://www.kaggle.com/competitions/quora-insincere-questions-classification)